-To accurately quantify the costs for either a breeding facility or a boarding facility, it’s essential to clarify the difference between the two.
+To accurately quantify the costs for either a breeding or boarding facility, it’s essential to clarify the difference between the two.
 A breeding kennel is a specialty business to breed animals — in this case, dogs.
 Meanwhile, a boarding kennel is a specialty business for housing animals (dogs) temporarily.

-For this reason, the focus here will be on a professional boarding facility, which has shown to be profitable for many kennel owners.
+For the rest of this guide, the focus will be on a professional boarding facility, which has shown to be profitable for many kennel owners.
 Let’s jump into the costs associated with a dog boarding establishment.

 First, you need to have a space proportionate to the number of kennels and thus dogs that you will board.
 Keep in mind this is the maximum capacity of the facility.

 Insurance for a small breeder may only be $100 a month.
-But for a larger boarding facility, it can be significantly more expensive, even upwards of $1,000 per month.
+But for a larger boarding facility, it can be significantly more expensive, upwards of $1,000 per month.
 The cost of insurance will depend primarily on the size of the facility and its maximum capacity.

 When boarding dogs, it’s wise to have kennels that can fit large breeds.
-You can always put a small breed into an enclosure sized for a large breed, but you cannot do the opposite.
+You can always put a small breed into an enclosure sized for a large breed, but you obviously cannot do the opposite.
 A large kennel will typically cost between $300 and $1,000 each.
 Let’s look at an example.

 Let’s assume that you want to be able to board 20 dogs at capacity.
-If we understand that the kennel costs $300, then your purchase of 20 kennels would be $6,000.
+If we understand that the baseline kennel costs $300, then your purchase of 20 kennels would be $6,000.
 However, if you intend to get top-of-the-line, professional-grade kennels, then 20 enclosures at $1,000 each would cost you $20,000.
 For a smaller startup, estimating about $10,000 should be relatively safe for 20 kennels.

 Dishes are not a huge expense, but it is necessary to have spare dishes.
-Also, the amount which you have to spend will depend upon how many kennels you have.
+Also, the amount you have to spend will depend upon how many kennels you have.
 Again, let’s use the example of 20 enclosures.
 For 20 dishes, at $20 per dish, your initial costs would be about $400.
 At $50 each for high-end dishes, your initial costs would be about $1,000.

 The cost of beds varies, depending on the size and type of dog bedding.
 You’ll want to pick a robust and quality product that can go through a commercial washing machine (we’ll get to the washing machine later).